 Where to try: Puchka in Marathahalli and Sri Sairam Chaats and Juices in Malleshwaram.
 However the best Pani Puri is available at Rakesh Kumar Pani Puri stall in 3rd Block, Jayanagar.

 Must try: Dahi puri, aloo chaat, and papdi chaat.
 Also, try pani puri made of sooji or rava with meetha paani – it’s heavenly.

-10. Bhel – The Crunchy and Chatpata Plate
+11. Bhel – The Crunchy And Chatpata Plate

 Bhel puri is a delicacy from the chaat genre, made of puffed rice, vegetables, tangy imli chutney, and bhujiya, seasoned with chaat masala.
-A close cousin of this pocket-friendly street food in Bangalore is sev puri.
+A close cousin of this pocket-friendly street food in Bangalore is sev puri, a famous food in Bangalore.
 It is a closer variation made of small pieces of potato, curd, garlic, and tamarind dip, garnished with small and crispy noodles or sev.

 Where to try: Karnataka Bhel House in Basavanagudi, Tikki Tikki at Koramangala and Sri Sairam’s Chats and Juice in Malleshwaram